MathieuNls/bianca/bianca.md

 However, similar to Java, one can write a TXL grammar for a new language then BIANCA can work since BIANCA relies on TXL.

 Moreover, we use NICAD as the code comparison engine.
 The accuracy of NICAD affects the accuracy of BIANCA.
 This said, since NICAD has been tested on large systems, we are confident that it is a suitable engine for comparing code using TXL.
-Also, there is nothing that prevents us from using other text-based code comparisons engines, if need be.
+Also, there is nothing that prevents from using other text-based code comparisons engines.
+Another threats related to the use of NICAD is the use of 35\% as a similarity threshold.
+A different threshold may affect the results.
+We chose this threshold because it resulted in best trade-off between precision and recall when  analysing a subset of the dataset.
+We also relied on previous studies, in which the creators of NICAD Roy et al. [@Roy2008;
+@Cordy2011] showed that a threshold of around 30\% usually provides good accuracy.

 Finally, part of the analysis of the BIANCA proposed fixes that we did was based on manual comparison of the BIANCA fixes with those proposed by developers.
 Although we exercised great care in analyzing all the fixes, we may have misunderstood some aspects of the commits.